fluxnet/shuttle/docs/index.rst

 Welcome to FLUXNET Shuttle Library's documentation!

-FLUXNET Shuttle Library is a Python library for discovering and downloading global FLUXNET data from data hubs including AmeriFlux, ICOS, and TERN (coming soon!).
+FLUXNET Shuttle Library is a Python library for discovering and downloading global FLUXNET data from data hubs including AmeriFlux, ICOS, and TERN.

 The data hubs provide FLUXNET data organized and coordinated by many regional networks, including AmeriFlux, AsiaFlux, ChinaFlux, JapanFlux, KoFlux, ICOS, European Flux database, OzFlux, TERN, and SAEON.